Why Korea Air Freight is a Must for K-Merch & Skincare

 Customs sounds scary.
 It doesn’t have to be.
 The Bureau of Customs sorts every shipment into one of three lanes:

-• Green Lane — released quickly
+Green Lane — released quickly, minimal fuss.

 So where do beginners usually land?
-Sadly, in Yellow or Red.
-Two mistakes cause it: wrong HS codes (the product code customs uses) and under-declared values.
-In the worst case, customs issues a Warrant of Seizure and Detention (WSD) under CAO 10-2020.
-So that means your goods are legally held.
-But here’s the fix.
-HBK files everything correctly the first time.
-As a result, you stay in the Green Lane.
+Too often, in Yellow or Red.
+Two mistakes cause almost all of it: wrong HS codes (the tariff code customs uses to classify your product) and under-declared values.
+In the worst case, customs issues a Warrant of Seizure and Detention (WSD) under CAO 10-2020 — and your goods are legally held while the clock and the charges run.

 Bureau of Customs Green Yellow Red Lane process for Korea air freight shipments to the Philippines

-Two Trade Deals in Your Favor
+Two Trade Deals Working in Your Favor

 The One Document to Always Request